MarkoHaralovic/DL_cyber_attacks/README.md

 All dependencies are provided in requirements.txt.
 Run command pip install -r requirements.txt to install requirements to run this project locally

+## Running Experiments

+### Fine Pruning

+After creating the poisoned dataset, with either one of the attacks (data poisoning or bad nets), position yourself in folder DL_cyber_attacks\defenses\fine_pruning\efficientNet to fine-tune Resnet 18 model or in DL_cyber_attacks\defenses\fine_pruning\efficientNet to fine-prune EfficientNet.

+In config.json, modify the  weight path to the location of the weights file of a model you want to prune and tune.
+Define the pruning rates, or leave as is to conduct experiment for all rates.
+Specify which layer to prune in 'layer_keys', or leave as is to incrementally prune all sub-layers in the last layer.
+Define the batch size for testing, based on your memory availability, and set the learning rate for the fine tuning.

+Then, run the following command : python Pruning.py

+In this process, only csv records will be updated.
+These contain information about the layer, prune rates, accuracy, and both targeted and untargeted attack success rates.

+Based on the results of the pruning, decide for a prune rate and the layer to prune, modify those parameters in config.json and run the following command: python FinePruning.py

+Pruned and tuned model will be saved on location DL_cyber_attacks\models.